2019-Q2-SOW-DEV-026/berlin-clock/README.md

 The final two rows represent the minutes.
 The upper row represents 5 minute blocks, and is made up of 11 lamps- every third lamp is red, the rest are yellow.
 The bottom row represents 1 minute blocks, and is made up of 4 yellow lamps.

+## Assumptions

+The Time set as an arguement is received from system time.
+So empty and null cases are not unit tested, as its not expected from the system.

 ## Get Started

 ### `npm install`